- How is cervical cancer treated?

 A metal probe cooled with liquid nitrogen is placed directly on the cervix.
 This kills the abnormal cells by freezing them.
 This can be done in a doctor’s office or clinic.
 After cryosurgery, you may have a lot of watery brown discharge for a few weeks.

-Cryosurgery is used to treat pre-cancers of the cervix (stage 0), but not invasive cancer.
+Cryosurgery is used to treat carcinoma in situ of the cervix (stage 0), but not invasive cancer.

 When the uterus is removed through a surgical incision in the front of the abdomen, it is called an abdominal hysterectomy.
 When the uterus is removed through the vagina, it is called a vaginal hysterectomy.
 When the uterus is removed using laparoscopy, it is called a laparoscopic hysterectomy.
+Laparoscopy allows the inside of the abdomen and pelvis to be seen through a thin tube with a camera at the end (the laparoscope) that is inserted into one or more very small surgical incisions.
+Small instruments can be controlled through the tube, so the surgeon makes cuts and removes tissue through the tubes without making a large cut in the abdomen.
+The laparoscope can also make it easier for the doctor to remove the uterus, ovaries, and fallopian tubes through the vaginal incision.
+This is called a laparoscopic assisted vaginal hysterectomy.
 In some cases, laparoscopy is performed with special tools to help the surgeon see better and with instruments that are controlled by the surgeon.
 This is called robotic-assisted surgery.

 General or epidural (regional) anesthesia is used for all of these operations.
 The recovery time and hospital stay tends to be shorter for a laparoscopic or vaginal hysterectomy than for an abdominal hysterectomy.
 For a laparoscopic or vaginal hysterectomy, the hospital stay is usually 1 to 2 days followed by a 2- to 3-week recovery period.
 A hospital stay of 3 to 5 days is common for an abdominal hysterectomy, and complete recovery takes about 4 to 6 weeks.
 Any type of hysterectomy results in infertility (inability to have children).
 Complications are unusual but could include excessive bleeding, wound infection, or damage to the urinary or intestinal systems.